tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Affirmation.
 Finds it constructive to observe inherent quality.
 - Obligation: Catharsis.
 Feels obligated to try and promote a purgative atmosphere.
 - Unnatural: Radicalism.
 Finds it unnatural to observe exploitative underpinnings.
 - Indulgant: Experimentation.
-Can over-exploit the adoption of seemingly useless things.
+Can over-indulge the adoption of seemingly useless things.
 - Unconscious: Faith.
 Unconsciously provokes the emphasis of good-faith relations.
 - Trivializing: Supremacy.
 Trivializes the adoption of possessive social personas.
 - Repressed: Defence.
 Represses the emphasis of defensive structural rationales.